psychemedia/finn-resources/src/mongan.md

 9. They did so, and each bound the other.
 And Mongan 15 went home and took his thrice (sic) fifty white kine with him.
 And Dubh-Lacha asked: 'What are the cattle that are the most beautiful that I ever saw? and he who got them,' saith she, '. . . , for no man got them except for . . . .'
 And Mongan told her how he had obtained the kine.
 And they 20 were not long there when they saw hosts approaching the place, and 'tis he that was there, even the king of Leinster.
 'What hast thou come to seek?' said Mongan. ' For, by my word, if what thou seekest be in the province of Ulster, thou shalt have it.'
 'It is, then,' said the king of Leinster.
 'To seek Dubh- 25 Lacha have I come.'

 10. Silence fell upon Mongan.
 And he said: 'I have never heard of any one giving away his wife.'
 'Though thou hast not heard of it,' said Dubh-Lacha, 'give her, for honour is more lasting than life.'
 Anger seized Mongan, and he allowed the king of 30 Leinster to take her with him.
 Dubh-Lacha called the king of Leinster aside and said to him: 'Dost thou know, O king of Leinster, that the men and one half of Ulster would fall for my sake, except I had already given love to thee?
-And by my word !
+And by my word!

 I shall not go with thee until thou grant me the sentence of my 35 own lips.'
 'What is the sentence?' said the king of Leinster.

 'Thy word to fulfil it!' saith she.
-The king of Leinster gave his word, with the exception of his being left . . .1 ' Then, said Dubh-Lacha, 'I desire that until the end of one year we be not brought for one night into the same house, and if in the 5 course of a day thou comest into the same house with me, that thou shouldst not sit in the same chair with me, but sit in a chair over against me, for I fear the exceeding great love which I have bestowed upon thee, that thou mayst hate me, and that I may not again be acceptable to my own husband ; for if we 10 are a-courting each other during this coming year, our love will not recede.'
+The king of Leinster gave his word, with the exception of his being left . . .1 ' Then, said Dubh-Lacha, 'I desire that until the end of one year we be not brought for one night into the same house, and if in the 5 course of a day thou comest into the same house with me, that thou shouldst not sit in the same chair with me, but sit in a chair over against me, for I fear the exceeding great love which I have bestowed upon thee, that thou mayst hate me, and that I may not again be acceptable to my own husband; for if we 10 are a-courting each other during this coming year, our love will not recede.'

 11. And the king of Leinster granted her that condition, and he took her to his house, and there she was for a while.
 And for that while Mongan was in a wasting sickness con-